Jase Robertson

 Jason Silas Robertson (born August 16, 1969) is an American television personality, businessman, and professional duck hunter.
 He developed several of Duck Commander's duck calls, and co-starred in the A&E reality television show Duck Dynasty and Fox Entertainment's Duck Family Treasure.
-He is the co-host of the podcast Unashamed alongside his late father Phil Robertson and brother Alan.
+He was the co-host of the podcast Unashamed alongside his father Phil Robertson and brother Alan.